 Students must have successfully completed SCIE3001A to enrol in this course.

 Professional Task: Multi-media communication task

 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 General Course Requirements:

-- Placement: Attendance Requirement - Students must attend a minimum number of these sessions. - Students must attend 80% of Placement hours.
+- Placement: There is a compulsory attendance requirement in this course. - Students must attend 80% of Placement hours.